tw-rickety/hunter-sim/README.md

 ## TODO list:
 * build frontend to select gear, calculate base stats, send sim request to API, and display results
-* implement trinket swapping logic and passing in specials such as trinkets
+* implement trinket swapping logic and allow passing in special inputs such as trinket rotation
-* implement armor (currently, armor/mob level is not taken into account)
+* implement optional armor setting (currently, armor/mob level is not taken into account)
-* implement pet DPS simulation
 * allow passing in different rotations (i.e. [auto - steady - multi - auto], [auto - multi - auto - steady], or a mix of the two if rapidfire/quickshots is active)
+* A / B testing - i.e. pass in 2 sets of gear and see the difference in dps with one request
+* implement pet DPS simulation (maybe, kind of a pain for little benefit)